prathameshjagtap/URLFileProcessor/README.md

 ### HttpGetBlockProcessor
 Block processor worker thread is responsible for making Http Get calls for each URL in a block.
 This class works of a BlockingQueue to pull its work.

+## Improvements
+* Use ReadWrite locks for FileBlock reader under FileManager.hasFile()
+* Use CompletableFutures for IO calls
+* Use LongAdder for ProgressReport
+* Use CountDownLatch for FileReadThread completion instead of Future<Boolean>